The LAT, Look at That Dog Game

 Now imagine finding a different therapist.
 Every time he shows you a picture of a spider he gives you a dollar bill.
 Picture after picture, you start looking forward to seeing spiders.
 At one point he starts showing real spiders but now delivers you 10 dollar bills.
 You look forward to spiders thinking of all the great things you can buy at the end of the session.
-As you are more accepting of spiders, he put a hairy tarantula on your arm as you think in anticipation about the $100 dollar bill he'll give you for being so brave.
+As you are more accepting of spiders, he puts a hairy tarantula on your arm as you think in anticipation about the $100 dollar bill he'll give you for being so brave.
 OK, OK, this is quite a bit unrealistic, but you get the point.

 What Type of Behavior Modification Does LAT Involve?

-When you apply LAT, you're applying powerful counter-conditioning.
-To learn more about this read my article on the "Power of Counterconditioning" Basically, you are working on creating powerful associations meant to change your dog's emotional response.
-Mary Cover Jones, the "mother of behavior therapy", used counterconditioning to eliminate a phobia of rabbits in a young boy.
+When you apply LAT, you're applying powerful counterconditioning.
+Basically, you are working on creating powerful associations meant to change your dog's emotional response.
+Mary Cover Jones, the "mother of behavior therapy,"used counterconditioning to eliminate a phobia of rabbits in a young boy.
 She basically moved the rabbit closer and closer as the boy was allowed to eat his favorite foods.
 At some point, the boy was even able to to touch the rabbit as the he looked forward to the food.
 In this case, a previously scary stimuli transforms into a pleasant predictor of good things.